LukeClancy/meritmoot/README.md

 · social and public discussion between users

-· allows for decentralized organization of pollical groups.
+· allows for decentralized organization of political groups.

 The website is currently down as we are pivoting away from being a [discourse](https://www.discourse.org/) plugin.
 This is due to the wish to include more advanced features and views.
 Discourse, while an amazing platform, does not provide the flexibility needed for my vision of meritmoot V2.